usman-369/wallpapers/README.md

 Whether you're ricing your Linux setup, refreshing your Windows desktop, or just tired of the default macOS backgrounds, there's something here for every aesthetic (maybe).

+> 📐 *Static wallpapers are mostly high resolution.
+Minecraft screenshots are 1080p (original captures).
+Animated wallpapers are mostly 1080p.
+Some animated wallpapers come in multiple FPS versions (60fps, 30fps, and lower) so you can pick what suits your setup.*

 ---

 ## 🖥️ Preview